Cpl. John Patrick Cahill

 medicals records do not indicate the illness he

 was suffering from or when he was discharged.

 After Cabanatuan, John was sent to Agoo and finally Japan.
 The ship he left Manila on the Coral Maru the ship was also known as the Taga Maru.
 The trip lasted from September 20, 1943, to October 5, 1943.
 During the trip the ship stopped at Takao, Formosa before arriving in Japan.

 After disembarking the ship, John was assigned to Hirohata Camp which was 30 miles from Osaka.
 Also in the camp were Cpl.
 Erwin Glasenapp and Pvt.
 Wallace Marston of B Company.
 There he was assigned POW number 579.

 The POWs at Hirohata 12B were used as slave laborers in the Seitetsu Steel Mills.
 They loaded and unloaded cargo and ore from ships, loaded and unloaded coal cars at the mills, worked in the machine shops, worked at the blast furnaces and cleaned the slag from the furnaces.

 At the end of the war on September 4, 1945, John was liberated from Hirohata Camp.
-After being returned to the Philippines, he returned to Illinois and was discharged, from the army, on May 1, 1946.
+After he was liberated he was taken by the U.S.A.H.S.
+Marigold to Saipan.
+From there, he was taken to Marianas and flown by the U.S. Air Transport Command to the United States.
+He returned to Illinois and was discharged, from the army, on May 1, 1946.
 It was after his return to Chicago that John learned that his younger brother, Joe, also had died in the war when his bomber clashed at sea between Greenland and Iceland on August 30, 1944.
-He had joined the Army Air Corps to avenge Jim's death.
+Joe had joined the Army Air Corps to avenge Jim's death.

 John P. Cahill would later live in San Antonio, Texas.
 He passed away on October 20, 1992, in Niles, Illinois.